 }

 When you send a request to the Text-to-Speech service, you have to specify the voice that is used for the speech.
-We could hard code this in the web application, but this changes over time, and it's better to use a dynamic approach.
+We could hardcode this in the web application, but this can change over time, and it's better to use a dynamic approach.
 On the server, we add a GET endpoint that asks Google's service for a list of all supported voices and then returns this information to our web application.
 In JavaScript, we're going to call this endpoint with fetch and fill the values into select elements.

 @GetMapping("voices")